|

 it was originally intended to celebrate his 80th birthday.
 By this time

-however, Bonnard's paintings had fallen out of favour with the post-war
+had fallen out of favour with the post-war world, which found his luxurious

-world, which found his luxurious colours not fitting with the times.
-His
+colours not fitting with the times.
+His great friend Henri

-great friend Henri Matisse, formerly the leader
+Matisse, formerly the leader of the fauvism

-art museums throughout the world.
-In 1988 the Tate Modern in London
+world.
+In 1988 the Tate Modern in London and the Museum of Modern Art,

-and the Museum of Modern Art, New York held major retrospectives of his
+New York held major retrospectives of his work.
+Today, his paintings sell

-work.
-Today, his paintings sell for up to $8 million dollars.
+for up to $8 million dollars.

 |